brentd09/Documents/RegEx/RegularExpressions_Explained.md

 |T|h|e| |c|r|i|t|i|c|a|l|l|y| |c|o|n|c|e|r|n|e|d| |c|a|
 | | | | |c| | | | | | | | | | | | | | | | | | | | | | |

+### c does match c, this is considered a potential match

-### c does match c so regex tries to match the second character of the pattern with the next character of the string
+### so regex tries to match the second character of the pattern with the next character of the string

 <br>